Sessional Art Therapist/ Art Psychotherapist

 Desirable Criteria

-• Experience of working within the voluntary or community sector.
+• Knowledge of specialist survivor services and the voluntary sector.

-• Experience contributing to training or professional development.
+• Experience contributing to service evaluation or development.

 Values and Behaviours